akhilsaini/aws-csa-2017/README.md

   - New users have no permissions when first created.
 Everything has to be explicitly added.

   - New users are assigned Access Key Id and Secret Access Key when first created.
+You can use these keys either with AWS API or command line or SDK.
 Though these things can't be used to login to console as a alternative to username/password.

   - *Power User Access allows Access to all AWS services except the management of groups and users within   IAM.